AUTISM: GUEST MOM OPENS UP

--Yes we do have support through secondary insurance.
-We also qualify for SSI (Social Security) we are currently in the process of getting that help.
+Yes, we do have support through secondary insurance.
+We also qualify for SSI (Social Security) and we are currently in the process of getting that help.

--I have learned so much about myself, but the main thing that I’ve learn is that I did not know how strong I was until being strong is really my only choice.
+I have learned so much about myself, but the main thing that I’ve learned is that I did not know how strong I was until being strong was really my only choice.